eric-barch/betbot/README.md

-  exist in 'Set', not in 'AllWhatevers'. x ensure all sets have find and findOrCreate methods x confirm json games with document content
-- get rid of rounding for start time. instead, take the first one found as THE start time and compare all subsequent found startTimes to confirm they are within a certain interval of that.
+  exist in 'Set', not in 'AllWhatevers'. x ensure all sets have find and findOrCreate methods x confirm json games with document content x get rid of rounding for start time. instead, take the first one found as THE start time and compare all subsequent found startTimes to confirm they are within a certain interval of that.
 - see if possible to add normal getters and setters to the abstract classes (as opposed to getExchange(), for example).
 If possible, remove getters and setters outright